 You must meet the following requirements to apply for the Doctor of Nursing Practice - Family Nurse Practitioner Program:

-- A baccalaureate degree with a major in nursing from a program accredited by a federally recognized nurse education accrediting body
+- A registered nurse with a baccalaureate degree with a major in nursing from a program accredited by a federally recognized nurse education accrediting body

 - A minimum grade point average of 3.0 on a 4.0 scale in upper-level major courses and 2.8 overall

 - Successful completion with grades of “B” or higher in undergraduate Basic Statistics and Research courses

 - An unencumbered license to practice as a Registered Nurse in the state where clinical practicum experiences will be conducted (students licensed in states other than Texas and its compact states are advised that additional requirements for approval to complete clinical practica may be imposed by the state)

 - One year of experience in nursing practice

 Applicants may be considered for conditional admission on an individual basis if they do not meet the following requirements for full admission status: